AllenWalkerD3/AllenWalkerD3/README.md

 - 👋 Hi, I’m @AllenWalkerD3
 - 👀 I’m interested in both frontend and backend applications
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python service with aws applications
-- 📫 How to reach me ...

 <!---
 AllenWalkerD3/AllenWalkerD3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.